FAQ

 WHEN DO I CHECK-IN AND CHECK-OUT?

-You may extend your stay on either end of this duration at the same hotel at your own expense, and if the hotel has availability to accommodate your request.
+You may extend your stay on either end of this duration at your own expense, and if the accommodation has availability to accommodate your request.

 WHAT ARE THE PASSPORT AND VISA REQUIREMENTS?